 So by studying the words and phrases you want to use, before you begin, you can make your telephone call a success.
 That is exactly what you want.
 You hope to accomplish something.
 You can even make a list of some of these words, and write them out on a sheet of paper.
 Quite often you use the same phrases over and over.
 It would be a good idea for you to have about five opening phrases and five closing phrases written on a piece of paper, ready by the telephone, for you to choose from.
 They will represent a studied courtesy.

-6. Speak on the telephone with special regard for your tones, voice, and degree of loudness
+6. Speak on the telephone with special regard for your tone, voice, and degree of loudness

 To be courteous, your voice must be free from harshness, over-loudness and heavy breathing.
 Otherwise they blast and offend the ears of the other party.
 A person has to hold the telephone away from his ear.
 For instance, when I talk on the telephone, I always think the lines are not clear and the people may not hear me.
 So my children tell me that outside our apartment in the hallway of our building people can hear everything I am saying.

 I have talked to some people on the telephone and they have sounded very harsh.
 And I think, “Wow!
 Man, he is angry!”
 But it was probably just his poor telephone manner.
 Then you have the other people that you cannot hear at all.
-Or they breath very noisily into the telephone while you are talking.
+Or they breathe very noisily into the telephone while you are talking.
 There are so many ways to offend other people.

 Maybe you have never thought of it.
 Maybe you made a mistake once or twice.
 That is no problem.
 But if you have certain negative habits, it is a problem.
 Pretty soon you phone somebody up.
-He picks up the receiver.
+He picks up the phone .
 He hears your voice and he says to his wife, “ Oh, it is John again!!!”
 You are not going to get very positive responses this way.
 It is very difficult to create good relationships.

 For instance, many people ask me to pray.
 And usually I say, “Okay, let us do that right now.”
 And I pray with them right over the telephone.
 I think you can only do that if you have some element of courtesy in your telephone conversation.
 “Thank you, dear God.”
 Your voice goes up.
 You even look up.
 And almost automatically that is sensed on the other end of the line, and the brother automatically tends to raise his eyes also.
 “I am so glad that my brother and I can come before you at this moment.”